-Türkiye announced its 2025 tourism results, reaching historic milestones in visitors and revenue.
+Türkiye announced its 2025 tourism results, reaching historic milestones in visitors and revenue and reports 9.2 million international visitors during the first quarter of 2026.

 The country hosted 64 million visitors and generated USD 65.231 billion in tourism revenues.
 These figures represent an all-time record for Türkiye’s tourism industry.